cgotelli/Bedload-LHE/BedloadComputation/README.md

 # How to use the code

-The workflow for computing the bedload is the following:
+The workflow for computing the bedload consists of five steps:

-1. Record the videos (or frame images) using the **S0_Acquisition.m** file.
+1. Record the videos (or frames) using the **S0_Acquisition.m** file, and store them either as image files or \*.mat files.
+2.